pagkly/Zed/Investopedia3/What the Price-To-Book Ratio (P_B Ratio) Tells You.md

 ## The Difference Between P/B Ratio and Price-to-Tangible-Book Ratio

-Closely related to the P/B ratio is the [price to tangible book value ratio](https://www.investopedia.com/terms/p/ptbv.asp) (PTBV).
-The latter is a valuation ratio expressing the price of a security compared to its hard, or tangible, book value as reported in the company's [balance sheet](https://www.investopedia.com/terms/b/balancesheet.asp).
+Closely related to the P/B ratio is the [[price to tangible book value ratio]](https://www.investopedia.com/terms/p/ptbv.asp) (PTBV).
+The latter is a valuation ratio expressing the price of a security compared to its hard, or tangible, book value as reported in the company's [[balance sheet]](https://www.investopedia.com/terms/b/balancesheet.asp).
 The tangible book value number is equal to the company's total book value less than the value of any intangible assets.

 Intangible assets can be items such as patents, intellectual property, and goodwill.
 This may be a more useful measure of valuation when the market is valuing something like a patent in different ways or if it is difficult to put a value on such an intangible asset in the first place.